 Note: This post contains affiliate links, which means I may receive commission if you make a purchase using the links.
 See my full disclaimer.

 My pick out of the caravan parks is Werri Beach Holiday Park.
-This park has three pet-friendly cabins, in addition to pets being allowed on powered and unpowered sites.
-The caravan park is also walking distance to some of the great pet-friendly spots I’ve listed below, including an off-leash section of beach, an off-leash park, and a great dog-friendly walk.
+This park has a small number of pet-friendly cabins, in addition to pets being allowed on powered and unpowered sites.
+The caravan park is also walking distance to some of the great pet-friendly spots I’ve covered, including the off-leash section of Werri Beach and the southern end of the Kiama Coast Walk.

-Surf Beach Holiday Park also has dog-friendly cabins, while Seven Mile Beach Holiday Park now has a dog wash bay.
-Call or email the parks directly to make a booking with your pet.
+Surf Beach Holiday Park also has dog-friendly cabins, while Seven Mile Beach Holiday Park now has a dog wash bay and allows dogs in its safari tents for an additional fee.
+Call or email the parks directly to make a booking.
+Also note the blackout dates vary slightly between the parks – Werri Beach allows pets during some holidays and long weekends, unlike the other parks.

 There’s also plenty of great dog-friendly beach houses available in the area for a more luxe stay, especially if you are part of a larger group.
 Always double check the pet rules in advance and advise them you’ll be bringing a pet.